SOURAV-DAS-1995/SENTIMENT-ANALYSIS/README.md

-SENTIMENT ANALYSIS OF AMAZON PRODUCT REVIEW
+SENTIMENT ANALYSIS OF AMAZON PRODUCT REVIEWS

 Extracted positive and negative sentiments from ratings utilizing word count vector and a sentiment classifier with Logistic Regression, demonstrating the capability to interpret customer reviews and score